 Ms Lee has no direct or indirect shareholdings in the Company.
 She does not have any family relationship with any director and/or major shareholders of the Company.
 She has no conflict of interest in any business arrangement involving the Company.
-She has no convictions for any offences within the past 5 years, and have not been subjected to any public sanctions and/or penalties imposed by any relevant regulatory bodies during the financial year.
+She has no convictions for any offences within the past 5 years, and has not been subjected to any public sanctions and/or penalties imposed by any relevant regulatory bodies during the financial year.

-Ms Lee had attended three (3) out of the three (3) Board meetings held in the financial year ended 31 December 2023.
+Ms Lee had attended all the five (5) Board meetings held in the financial year ended 31 December 2024.

-MR LIM DIAN HOONG

-Alternate Director to Tan Sri Dato' Lim Kang Yew
+MR LIM DIAN HOONG Alternate Director to Tan Sri Dato' Lim Kang Yew 37 | Male | Malaysian

-Mr Lim Dian Hoong was appointed to the Board as Alternate Director to Tan Sri Dato' Lim Kang Yew on 24 September 2020
+Mr Lim Dian Hoong ("Mr Lim") was appointed to the Board as Alternate Director to Tan Sri Dato' Lim Kang Yew on 24 September 2020.

-Mr Lim graduated with a Master of Engineering in Civil Engineering from Imperial College London, UK.
+Mr Lim graduated with a Master of Engineering in Civil Engineering from Imperial College London, United Kingdom.
 He has started his career with TSR Bina Sdn Bhd, a wholly-owned subsidiary of TSR Capital Berhad in 2011.
-He has been involved in the building construction and infrastructure projects managed by the group.
-He also has an active role in helping TSR group to expand its property development and hospitality business.
+He has been involved in the building construction and infrastructure projects managed by the Group.
+He also has an active role in helping TSR Group to expand its property development and hospitality business.

-Currently, Mr Lim is also an Executive Director in TSR Capital Berhad.
+Currently, Mr Lim is an Executive Director in TSR Capital Berhad.

 Mr Lim has no direct or indirect shareholdings in the Company.
 He is a son of Tan Sri Dato' Lim Kang Yew and nephew to Dato' Lim Kang Poh.
-He is also a cousin to Mr Lim Guan Shiun.
+He is also a cousin to Mr Lim Guan Shiun and Mr Lim Kuan Hwang.
 Save as disclosed, Mr Lim does not have any family relationship with any other director and/or major shareholders of the Company.
 He has no conflict of interest in any business arrangement involving the Company.
-He has no convictions for any offences within the past 5 years, and have not been subjected to any public sanctions and/or penalties imposed by any relevant regulatory bodies during the financial year.
+He has no convictions for any offences within the past 5 years, and has not been subjected to any public sanctions and/or penalties imposed by any relevant regulatory bodies during the financial year.